The WEB CONFERENCE

 • Collaborative Community: Engage with fellow researchers and practitioners passionate about creating impactful solutions.

-How to Participate (Coming Soon)
+How to Participate

 2. Register your team.

-3. Download the dataset and guidelines.
+3. Download the Test Set video and Test Order file.

-4. Submit your solutions before the deadline.
+5. Submit your solutions before the deadline.

 Note: The use of any open-source additional data and pre-trained models is allowed.
 However, please note that the MM-WLAuslan dataset is fully open-source, and participants are not permitted to use other perspectives of MM-WLAuslan for training.
 When submitting your paper, please also provide the processed data, code, and detailed training procedures.
 We will attempt to reproduce your results, and the ranking will be determined based on the novelty of the paper and the reproducibility of the results.